Jeanne Baptiste d'Albert de Luynes: Biography

 After living as a recluse for more than three years at the request of her husband, "the eccentric countess reappeared in the world [with] her 'ésprit' as well as Jean-Baptiste Glucq," said Saint-Simon, who went on to say that the two secretly married.
 This, however, has never been proven.
 Every year, when the court was at Fontainebleau, she would stay at Glucq's residence at the Château de Sainte-Assise at Seine-Port.
 Later on, she stayed at the Château de Condé at Condé-en-Brie with another intimate, the marquis de La Faye.

 During her time in France, she was well known at court.
 Jeanne Baptiste was a good friend of Monsieur le Duc, future Prime minister of France, and his mother Madame la Duchesse Douairière who was her age.
 Madame la Duchesse was the eldest surviving illegitimate daughter of Louis XIV and Madame de Montespan.

-A great letter writer, she was interested in art, science and even kept in contact with the budding Voltaire and other philosophers.
-In Paris, she installed the numerous gifts she received when in Turin, at the Hôtel d'Hauterive – now destroyed since by the creation of the Boulevard Raspail – which she enlarged to house her already large collection of objets d'art.
+A great letter writer, Jeanne Baptiste was interested in art, science and even kept in contact with the budding Voltaire and other philosophers.
+In Paris, she installed the numerous gifts she received when in Turin, at the Hôtel d'Hauterive – destroyed since then by the creation of the Boulevard Raspail – which she enlarged to house her already large collection of objets d'art.
 She even bought the neighbouring property owned by the Discalced Carmelites in order to help house her relations.

-Having her own salon in Paris, it was attended by the Abbé Terrasson, Rothelin, the Garde des sceaux de France, Chauvelin, Jean-Baptiste de Montullé, the marquis de Lassay and his son Léon de Madaillan de Lesparre, Count of Lassay and many other that came to set up themselves close to at her home.
+Jeanne Baptiste had her own salon in Paris, which was attended by the Abbé Terrasson, Rothelin, the Garde des sceaux de France, Chauvelin, Jean-Baptiste de Montullé, the marquis de Lassay and his son Léon de Madaillan de Lesparre, Count of Lassay, and many others that came to live close to her home.

 During the Regency, she increased her fortune greatly thanks to the Système de Law, the brainchild of John Law, a Scottish economist who was a protégé of the Regent of France.
 With her larger fortune, she ordered the construction of two town residences to be constructed by the architect Victor Dailly.
 Out of the two, one remains and can be seen at 1 Rue du Regard.
 That was the place where the Conseil de guerre was housed and had connections with Alfred Dreyfus.
 It was demolished in 1894.
 The hôtel de Verrue was never inhabited by Jeanne Baptiste.
 She instead lived at number 8 Rue d'Assas near the Palais du Luxembourg.
 The hôtel de Verrue was built in 1740.
 She also lived at the hôtel d'Aubeterre where she enlarged its gallery to better show her famous collection.
 That gallery was painted by Claude Audran and can be seen today at the Musée des Arts décoratifs in Paris.

 Jeanne Baptiste died in Paris at the age of 66.
 Very generous in her will, she even left things for her birds which lived in a lavish aviary.
 Her epitaph went as follows: